mozilla/www.ccadb.org/cas/ALV.md

 </tr>
 <tr valign="top">
 <td>Download Audit Letter Fail </td>
-<td>The provided link to the audit statement did not work. </td>
+<td>The provided link to the audit statement did not work.
+(E.g. "The remote name could not be resolved: ")</td>
 <td>Correct and test the audit statement links in the CCADB record then try again.</td>
 </tr>
 <tr valign="top">
-<td>Audit Letter Not Found In Certain Location </td>
+<td>Audit Letter Not Found In Certified Location: Audit letter should be hosted at an ALV-recognized trusted audit letter location.</td>
 <td>ALV contains a list of known audit locations, such as auditor websites and cpacanada.ca.
-This error will be given when the URL to the audit statement does not match any of the URLs in the known audit locations. </td>
+This error will be given when the URL to the audit statement does not match any of the URLs in the list of known audit locations. </td>
 <td>
 <ul>
 <li> If you are testing the preliminary audit statement, then you may ignore this error. </li>
 <li> Make sure that the URL that you entered into the CCADB is https. </li>
-<li> If you are running ALV on the final audit statement, then this error should not happen unless the audit statement is qualified (WebTrust) or the ETSI Certificate was not issued. </li>
+<li> If you are running ALV on the final audit statement, then this error should not happen unless the audit statement is not retrievable from a trusted location. </li>
 <li> In those situations the Root Store Operator will need to contact the auditor, so it will help if you provide the auditor's contact information in a Case Comment. </li>
 <li> If the audit statement is on the auditor's website and you are still receiving this error, then ask a Root Store Operator to add the auditor's website to the list of known audit locations for ALV. </li>
 </ul>